Classical Connections Bylaws

 Section 2 – Responsibilities

-1. At least one parent per family must fulfill the responsibility of teaching a class, assisting in a class, or filling another volunteer position as determined by the Board.
+- At least one parent per family must fulfill the responsibility of tutoring a class, assisting in a class, and/or filling another volunteer position as determined by the Director.

 Section 3 – Co-op Meetings

-1. Meetings shall be held August through May.
-The dates shall be determined by the Board of Directors, who will also set the time and place.
+- Meetings shall be held August through May.
+The dates shall be determined by the Director, who will also set the time and place.

-2. Special member meetings may be called by the Community Director.
+- Special member meetings may be called by the Board of Directors or the Director.

 Section 4 – Termination